18F/css-style-guide/css-styleguide.md

 - Wrap top-level numeric calculations in parentheses

-- Avoid arbitrary numbers that are repeated, or linked, or dependent on other parts of the code, other known as magic numbers
+- Avoid arbitrary numbers that are repeated, or linked, or dependent on other parts of the code, (aka “magic numbers”).
 ```scss
 // Bad
 .component {